-- (b) The Company understands that the Underwriters intend to make a public offering of the Offered Securities, and initially to offer the Offered Securities on the terms set forth in the Pricing Disclosure Package.
-The Company acknowledges and agrees that the Underwriters may offer and sell the Offered Securities to or through any affiliate of an Underwriter. - (c) Payment for the Offered Securities shall be made by wire transfer in immediately available funds to the accounts specified by the Company, to the Representatives [in the case of the Firm Securities,] at the offices of Kirkland & Ellis International LLP at [10:00] A.M.
-New York City time on [, 20], or at such other time or place on the same or such other date, not later than the fifth business day thereafter, as the Representatives and the Company may agree upon in writing or, in the case of the Option Securities, on the date and at the time and place specified by the Representatives in the written notice of the Underwriters' election to purchase such Option Securities.
+- (b) The Company and the Selling Shareholders understand that the Underwriters intend to make a public offering of the Offered Securities, and initially to offer the Offered Securities on the terms set forth in the Pricing Disclosure Package.
+The Company and the Selling Shareholders acknowledge and agrees that the Underwriters may offer and sell the Offered Securities to or through any affiliate of an Underwriter. - (c) Payment for the Offered Securities shall be made by wire transfer in immediately available funds to the accounts specified by the Company and the Attorneys-in-Fact or any of them (with regard to payment to the Selling Shareholders), to the Representatives in the case of the Firm Securities, at the offices of Kirkland & Ellis International LLP at [9:00] A.M.
+New York City time on [], 2020, or at such other time or place on the same or such other date, not later than the fifth business day thereafter, as the Representatives and the Company may agree upon in writing or, in the case of the Option Securities, on the date and at the time and place specified by the Representatives in the written notice of the Underwriters' election to purchase such Option Securities.
 The time and date of such payment for the Firm Securities is referred to herein as the "Closing Date," and the time and date for such payment for the Option Securities, if other than the Closing Date, is herein referred to as the "Additional Closing Date".

-Payment for the Offered Securities to be purchased on the Closing Date or the Additional Closing Date, as the case may be shall be made against delivery to the Representatives for the respective accounts of the several Underwriters of the Offered Securities to be purchased on such date in definitive form registered in such names and in such denominations as the Representatives shall request in writing not later than two full business days prior to the Closing Date or the Additional Closing Date, as the case may be with any transfer taxes payable in connection with the sale of such Offered Securities duly paid by the Company.
+Payment for the Offered Securities to be purchased on the Closing Date or the Additional Closing Date, as the case may be shall be made against delivery to the Representatives for the respective accounts of the several Underwriters of the Offered Securities to be purchased on such date in definitive form registered in such names and in such denominations as the Representatives shall request in writing not later than two full business days prior to the Closing Date or the Additional Closing Date, as the case may be with any transfer taxes payable in connection with the sale of such Offered Securities duly paid by the Company and the Selling Shareholders.
 Delivery of the Offered Securities shall be made through the facilities of The Depository Trust Company ("DTC") unless the Representatives shall otherwise instruct.
-The certificates for the Offered Securities will be made available for inspection and packaging by the Representatives at the office of DTC or its designated custodian not later than 1:00 P.M., New York City time, on the business day prior to the Closing Date or the Additional Closing Date, as the case may be.
+The certificates for the Offered Securities will be made available for inspection and packaging by the Representatives at the office of DTC or its designated custodian not later than [1:00 P.M.], New York City time, on the business day prior to the Closing Date or the Additional Closing Date, as the case may be.